 The outdated method of keyword stuffing is no longer relevant due to the trend toward a more narrow focus of traffic.
 While this update may seem counterintuitive, the new algorithm seeks to strengthen the quality of keywords to refine search-generated traffic into a more potent mix of relevant consumers.
 These changes ultimately reduce levels of extraneous consumers who really have no interest in your product or service.
 The remaining traffic is therefore made up of tangible, potential consumers—what the business folk call leads.

-To answer our previous question: Yes, SEO is still relevant and vital to your marketing strategy.
-However, what works in January may change in March, so the ability to adapt is crucial as well.
+To answer our previous question, according to the website here: Yes, SEO is still relevant and vital to your marketing strategy.
+However, what works in January may change in March, so the ability to adapt and initiate niche edits is crucial as well.
 Various components, such as AMP or an up-to-date keyword strategy, work well to complement your overarching SEO efforts.
 However, one component on its own is no substitute for a solid strategy of thoughtfully implemented tools and resources.
-What do you think is the most important feature of SEO?
-Let us know in the comments!